 Reporting adverse events is important.
 It allows continuous safety monitoring of a veterinary medicinal product.
-Reports should be sent, preferably via a veterinarian, to either the marketing authorisation holder or its local representative or the national competent authority via the national reporting system.
-See also the last section of the package leaflet for respective contact details.
+Reports should be sent, preferably via a veterinarian, to either the marketing authorisation holder <or its local representative> or the national competent authority via the national reporting system.
+See also section "Contact details" of the package leaflet.

-4.7 Use during pregnancy, lactation or lay
+3.7 Use during pregnancy, lactation or lay

 Pregnancy and lactation:

 Laboratory studies in mice and hamsters have shown evidence of teratogenic effects at high maternotoxic doses.
 Rodent studies have indicated that prenatal exposure to diazepam at clinical doses can produce long-term changes in cellular immune responses, brain neurochemistry and behaviour.

 Use of the product for the target species during pregnancy and lactation has not been investigated therefore use must be according to the benefit/risk assessment by the responsible veterinarian.

 If used in lactating females, puppies/kittens should be monitored carefully for undesired somnolence/sedative effects that could interfere with suckling.

-4.8 Interaction with other medicinal products and other forms of interaction Diazepam is a central nervous system depressant which may potentiate the action of other central nervous system depressants such as barbiturates, tranquilizers, narcotics and antidepressants.
+3.8 Interaction with other medicinal products and other forms of interaction

+Diazepam is a central nervous system depressant which may potentiate the action of other central nervous system depressants such as barbiturates, tranquilizers, narcotics and antidepressants.

 Diazepam may increase the action of digoxin.

 Cimetidine, erythromycin, azole substances (such as itraconazole or ketoconazole) valproic acid and propanol may slow the metabolism of diazepam.
 The dose of diazepam may need to be decreased to avoid excessive sedation.

 Dexamethasone may decrease the action of diazepam.

-The concomitant use with hepatotoxic dosages of other substances should be avoided. b In cats only.
+The concomitant use with hepatotoxic dosages of other substances should be avoided.

-^c May be caused by rapid intravenous administration. d Mainly in cats.
+3.9 Administration routes and dosage

-4.9 Amount(s) to be administered and administration route For slow intravenous injection only.
+Intravenous use.
+For slow intravenous injection only.

 Short term management of convulsive disorders: 0.5-1.0 mg diazepam/kg bodyweight (equivalent to 0.5-1.0 ml/5kg).
 Administered as a slow bolus and repeated up to three times, after no less than 10 minutes each time.
 Short term management of skeletal muscle spasm: 0.5-2.0 mg/kg bodyweight (equivalent to 0.5-2.0 ml/5kg).

 As part of sedation protocol: 0.2-0.6 mg/kg bodyweight (equivalent to 0.2-0.6 ml/5kg).
 As part of pre-anaesthesia protocol: 0.1-0.2 mg/kg bodyweight (equivalent to 0.1-0.2 ml/5kg).

 The vial may be safely punctured up to 100 times.

+3.10 Symptoms of overdose (and where applicable, emergency procedures and antidotes)

-4.10 Overdose (symptoms, emergency procedures, antidotes), if necessary Diazepam overdose may cause significant central nervous system depression (confusion, decreased reflexes, coma, etc).
+Diazepam overdose may cause significant central nervous system depression (confusion, decreased reflexes, coma, etc).
 Supportive treatment should be given (cardio-respiratory stimulation, oxygen).
 Hypotension and respiratory and cardiac depression are rare events.
-4.11 Withdrawal period(s) Not applicable.